 - Events – This is analytics set by you to find out when people have followed the “Also liked” button

-- Invites – demographic factor of those who invite and who is being invited
+- Invites – the demographic factor of those who invite and who is being invited

-The biggest difficulty with the above mentioned information is usually lack of understanding what to do with it.
+The biggest difficulty with the above-mentioned information is usually a lack of understanding of what to do with it.

 A lot of the platforms we recommend below, however, offer ways of making sense of it.

-So that you can grip most important factors and use them in your marketing strategy.
+So that you can grip the most important factors and use them in your marketing strategy.